Guide For Managing Anxiety

 Cognitive behavioral therapy (CBT) is generally defined as a type of psychotherapy that focuses on helping individuals identify and possibly change negative thought patterns and behaviors.
 It is generally used to treat anxiety disorders and has shown positive results for many people.

-Exposure therapy generally involves gradually exposing the individual to the source of their nervousness in a controlled and safe environment.
-This approach could help people overcome their fears and reduce their anxiety disorder-related symptoms.
+Exposure therapy involves gradually exposing the individual to the source of their anxiety in a controlled and safe environment.
+Through this approach, mental health professionals can help people overcome their fears and reduce their anxiety disorder-related symptoms.

-Acceptance and commitment therapy (ACT) generally encourages individuals to accept their thoughts and feelings without judgment, possibly helping them to focus on their values and goals.
+Acceptance and commitment therapy (ACT) encourages individuals to accept their thoughts and feelings without judgment, possibly helping them to focus on their values and goals instead of anxious thoughts.

 Lifestyle changes